EightFold24/pwa-training/02-JavaScript/02-first-steps/15-function-expressions-arrows/README.md

 ##
 > ### More to come
 > Here we praised arrow functions for brevity.
 But that's not all!
 Arrow functions have other interesting features.
-We'll return to them later in the chapter <info:arrow-functions>.
 >
 > For now, we can already use arrow functions for one-line actions and callbacks.